mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ### Security

-Resources displayed in both the Default and Public Views are protected by user permissions: the user only sees Resources of the Projects he has access to..
+Resources displayed in both the Default and Public Views are protected by user permissions: the user only sees Resources of the Projects he has access to.

 ### Sorting